Skip to content

 Multiple providers

-The models array supports multiple entries.
-Core builds a composite model provider that routes requests based on the model prefix:
+The models array supports multiple entries. sloppy builds a composite model provider that routes requests based on the model prefix:

 json